ao-labs/spacebar-contract/docs/SampleSpaceFactoryV2.md

 function mintProtoshipUniverse1(address tokenContract, uint256 tokenId) external returns (address)
 ```

-Deploys a new Token Bound Account (TBA) and mint a Protoship to the address
+mints a Protoship to the TBA address of user's NFT, and deploys the TBA of spaceship

 _If the address already has TBA, it will use the existing TBA, and if the TBA
 already has a Protoship, it will revert(OnlyOneProtoshipAtATime)._